alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

 And an if statement may optionally end with an `else` clause.
-The syntax is:
+These body statements will be executed if none of the previous conditions are met.

+{{ label }}

 {{ right }}